 Meets the 1st Monday from 7:45am - 8:15am.

 This club, open to all female high school students, is dedicated to exploring the mental, physical, and spiritual realms of being using exercises that incorporate the Expressive arts, physical exercise, meditation, and discussion.
 It is designed to promote exploration and contemplation of the self.
 Click on the link to join FEHW and learn how to make ourselves happier and healthier goddesses!

 Meets the 4th Tuesday from 3:00 - 4:00pm.

 Love fitness?
 Join the GCA fitness club and share your love of fitness with others.
 This club will encourage you to try new fitness activities.
 New fitness activities will be introduced throughout the year.
 This club could be your springboard for starting a lifetime habit of exercise!

 Welcome to the Imaginative Crafts Club!

-National History day is a yearly competition that actively engages YOU in the historical process!
-You will select a topic related to the year’s theme, engage in primary and secondary source research, and present your results through a variety of categories, including exhibits, websites, performances, and papers.
-This allows you to study the past in an active and dynamic way, developing analysis, communication, and achievement skills that apply to all facets of your life.
+National History day is a yearly competition that actively engages students in the historical process.
+Students select a topic related to the year’s theme, engage in primary and secondary source research, and present their results through a variety of categories, including exhibits, websites, performances, and papers.
+This allows students to study the past in an active and dynamic way, developing analysis, communication, and achievement skills that apply to all facets of their lives.

 The GCA Student Council represents and makes decisions on behalf of the interest of the GCAHS student body!
 We help promote school spirit by creating and participating in school chartered events and functions, and we initiate and develop a program of positive government that promotes student leadership.
 In Student Council, there are four committees that work together in order to promote positivity to all GCAHS students!